Notes to the Consolidated Financial Statements

 For defined contribution plans, the annual costs are calculated as a percentage of the pensionable salaries and are also charged to the income statement.
 Except for the contributions, the Group does not have any other future obligations.

 Rebates granted to employees when buying Geberit shares under share purchase plans are charged to the income statement in the year the programmes are offered.

-The fair value of the options allotted as part of the management long-term incentive and the management share purchase plan is determined at the grant date and charged on a straight-line basis to personnel expenses over the vesting period.
+The fair value of the options allocated as part of the management long-term incentive and the management share purchase plan is determined at the grant date and charged on a straight-line basis to personnel expenses over the vesting period.
 The values are determined using the binomial model.

 Earnings per share

 The number of ordinary shares for the calculation of the earnings per share is determined on the basis of the weighted average of the issued ordinary shares less the weighted average number of the treasury shares.
 For the calculation of diluted earnings per share, an adjusted number of shares is calculated as the sum of the total of the ordinary shares used to calculate the earnings per share and the potentially dilutive shares from option programmes.
 The dilution from option programmes is determined on the basis of the number of ordinary shares that could have been bought for the amount of the accumulated difference between the market price and exercise price of the options.
 The relevant market price used is the average Geberit share price for the financial year.

 Earnings per share and diluted earnings per share are defined as the ratio of the attributable net income to the relevant number of ordinary shares.

 Financial assets are mainly carried at amortised cost less allowances for expected credit losses.
 It is not necessary for a loss event to occur before an impairment loss is recognised.
 Impairment is determined based on expected credit losses, which is the present value of the cash shortfalls over the expected life of the financial assets.
 Geberit incorporates forward-looking information into its historical customer default rates, grouping receivables by customer sector, rating and geography taking into account the existence of collateral, if any.